pfmiles/min-velocity/README.md

 * No '#define'
 * No '#break'
 * requires jdk1.5+
-* By default logs to stdin/stderr rather than velocity.log
+* By default no logs rather than log to velocity.log
 * defaults to use classapth resource loader
 * I/O encoding defaults to UTF-8
 * #set directive defaults to allow null value